revbayes/revbayes.github.io/tutorials/intro/rev.md

 ```
 # Variable assignment: deterministic

-# assignment of deterministic node `b' with
+# assignment of deterministic node 'b' with
-# the exponential function with parameter `a'
+# the exponential function with parameter 'a'
 b := exp(a)
 b

-# assignment of deterministic node `c' with
+# assignment of deterministic node 'c' with
-# logarithmic function with parameter `b'
+# logarithmic function with parameter 'b'
 c := ln(b)
 c
 ```